publisha/publisha.github.io/pages/id2xml.md

 **Tags, Structure and Styles** - Extracting XML from InDesign depends on a number of factors, but if we successfully achieve our goal then we can be pleased that we have styled all of our content and mapped these styles to our document structure.

-## What is XML and why do we want it?
+## What is XML?

 XML is eXtensible Markup Language and is a non-proprietary markup language that can be used as a future-proof way to store content.
-XML indicates structure rather than style; in fact XML includes no information about appearance, only structure, hierarchy and element taxonomy.
+XML indicates structure rather than style; in fact XML includes no information about appearance, only structure, hierarchy and element taxonomy.[^3]

 Here is a sample of some XML of ‘A Midsummer Night’s Dream’: